 - Information collected as part of a clinical medical trial subject to the Federal Policy for the Protection of Human Subjects.

-To reiterate, the CCPA exemptions apply only to the information collected for the purpose of complying with the health care and financial statutes and regulations.
+To reiterate, the CCPA exemptions apply only to the information collected to comply with the health care and financial statutes and regulations.
 If a business collects demographic or website visitor information unrelated to its services, the CCPA arguably applies to that information.

 CCPA compared to GDPR

-GDPR regulates what direction companies must make to data subjects but it also covers procedures for data breach notification to individuals and regulators, data security implementation, cross-border data transfers and more.
-The Act is more limited, as it primarily is concerned with consumer privacy rights and disclosures made to consumers.
+GDPR regulates what direction companies must make to data subjects, but it also covers procedures for data breach notification to individuals and regulators, data security implementation, cross-border data transfers, and more.
+The Act is more limited and primarily concerned with consumer privacy rights and disclosures made to consumers.

-The CCPA contains a broader definition of "personal data" and also covers information pertaining to households and devices.
+The CCPA contains a broader definition of "personal data" and covers household and device information.
 It establishes broad rights for California residents to direct deletion of data, with differing exceptions than those available under GDPR.

 CCPA Data Rights

-Consumers under the California Privacy act are entitled to receive, person-specific details about their personal information that has been collected, sold, or disclosed for business purposes, as well as the specific pieces of personal information the business has collected.
+Consumers under the California Privacy Act are entitled to receive person-specific details about their personal information collected, sold, or disclosed for business purposes, as well as the specific personal information the business has collected.

 Upon request by the consumer, businesses must delete any personal information unless exceptions apply.

-Public disclosure must be given when personal information that is collected, sold or disclosed for business purposes.
+When personal information is collected, sold, or disclosed for business purposes, public disclosure must be given.
 Websites must disclose before the information is collected and must give the purpose for personal information is being collected and used.

 Opting Out or In

-The consumer has the rights to opt out of a business sale of their personal information from being sold, collected, or disclosed.
-Business may not sell the personal information of a minor without consent from the minor between 13-16 years old.
+The consumer can opt out of a business sale of their personal information from being sold, collected, or disclosed.
+Businesses may not sell the personal information of a minor without consent from the minor between 13-16 years old.
 Under 13 must have adult parental consent.
 Websites must also have an opt-out option on home pages for consumers.

 What CCPA personal information IS exempt under the GLBA provision?